Function Basics and Parameter Passing

 }

 }However, note that the C standard does not guarantee that the compiler will perform tail recursion optimization.
-In scenarios with deep recursion, manually converting to iteration is safer.
+In deep recursion scenarios, manually converting to iteration is still safer.

 Step 5 — Variadic Functions

-Some functions have a variable number of arguments — the most typical example is printf.
-C provides the mechanism for variadic functions through <stdarg.h>:
+Some functions accept a variable number of arguments—the most typical example is printf.
+C provides a mechanism for variadic functions via <stdarg.h>:

 #include <stdio.h>